Peter S. Ho

 A native of Honolulu, Mr. Ho joined Bank of Hawaii in 1993 working in and managing a number of operating businesses, including Commercial Banking, Retail Banking, and Trust and Private Client Services.

 Mr. Ho was appointed president in 2008 and, in 2010, added the titles of Chairman and CEO.
 He has been a member of the bank’s board since 2005.
-During his tenure, Bank of Hawaii (NYSE:BOH) has been named one of America’s Best Banks by Forbes magazine for 12 consecutive years.
+During his tenure, Bank of Hawaii (NYSE:BOH) has been named one of America’s Best Banks by Forbes magazine for 12 consecutive years, and has been ranked No. 3 among America’s Most Trusted Companies in the banking industry by Newsweek.
 Mr. Ho also served as a director of the Federal Reserve Bank of San Francisco for two consecutive terms from 2013 to 2018.
 He began his banking career in 1987 with Manufacturers Hanover in New York City.